nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 By default, all the resources are installed in the `nos-system` namespace.

-1. Deploy the Nebulnetes operator
+1. Deploy the nos operator

 ```shell
 make deploy-operator